LucasCBL/GameplayClassification/README.md

 ## Generar datos y bots:
 Para esto es necesario crear un proyecto de unity y añadir los assets incluidos en este github o descargar el proyecto entero en https://drive.google.com/file/d/1l8n_VcYrQD_gIgMsNvO9-4qBKeAURZaZ/view?usp=sharing, tras esto si queremos crear o modificar los bots podemos hacerlo en la carpeta assets/bots , y si queremos generar datos simplemente ejecutamso el juego desde el editor y nos metemos por la puerta derecha, tras lo cual comenzará la generación de datos.

+# ENGLISH:
+## Train network:

+To train the neural network it is necessary to run the scripts analisis.py and network.py contained in Classification, after running analisis.py besides showing the graphs to analyze the data the training dataset datos.json will be created, which will be used by network.py to run the model.

+If we would like to use custom data we must put them all in the Classification / Data folder.

+After running network.py it will create model.png which is an image containing the graphical representation of the model.

+## Test network:
+To test the network it is necessary to use the script test.py, which will run the classification model using as inputs the data put in Clssification/PLAYER_DATA, the data is obtained from running the game, and you have to put the folders taken from Game_folder/assets/OUTPUT_DATA (both for executable and unity project) in Clssification/PLAYER_DATA.

+This data can be obtained from playing the game using the executable, or creating the unity project.

+## Generate player data:
+To generate this data you simply need to play the game using the executable contained in Game Executable.
+It is necessary to use the left door, since the demo only allows to generate data as a player, and the right door serves as a menu to choose to generate data using bots.

+After that you simply need to play the game normally, using wasd as movement controls, arrows as aiming controls, q key as ranged attack and e key as melee attack.

+Once you have completed the last level you can close the game with alt+f4.

+The generated data will be contained in Game Executable/assets/OUTPUT_DATA/player****.

+## Generate data and bots:
+For this it is necessary to create an unity project and add the assets included in this github or download the whole project at https://drive.google.com/file/d/1l8n_VcYrQD_gIgMsNvO9-4qBKeAURZaZ/view?usp=sharing, after that if we want to create or modify the bots we can do it in the assets/bots folder, and if we want to generate data we just run the game from the editor and we get into the right door, after that the data generation will start.

+Translated with www.DeepL.com/Translator (free version)